 2.2.2 Classification criteria

-2.2.2.1 A flammable gas is classified in one of the two categories for this class according to the following table:
+2.2.2.1 A flammable gas is classified in Category 1A, 1B or 2 according to the following table.
+Flammable gases that are pyrophoric and/or chemically unstable gases are always classified in Category 1A.

-Table 2.2.1: Criteria for flammable gases
+Table 2.2.1: Criteria for categorisation of flammable gases